IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Tables
 ======

-Most tables are the `DataTable components <https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml>`__ from PrimeFaces and are styled using the `Tables component <http://getbootstrap.com/css/#tables>`__ from Bootstrap.
+Most tables use the `DataTable components <https://www.primefaces.org/showcase/ui/data/datatable/basic.xhtml>`__ from PrimeFaces and are styled using the `Tables component <http://getbootstrap.com/css/#tables>`__ from Bootstrap.

 .. raw:: html